 Static pointcuts define advice that is always executed.
-Static pointcuts are based on method and target class, and cannot take into account the method’s arguments.
+Static pointcuts are based on method and target class and cannot consider the method’s arguments.
 Static pointcuts are sufficient – and best – for most usages.
-It’s possible for Spring to evaluate a static pointcut only once, when a method is first invoked: after that, there is no need to evaluate the pointcut again with each method invocation.
+Spring can evaluate a static pointcut only once when a method is first invoked: after that, there is no need to re-evaluate the pointcut with each method invocation.

-To represent Pointcuts , Spring framework has provided a predefined interface in the form of “org.springframework.aop.PointCut”.
+To represent Pointcuts, the Spring framework has provided a predefined interface in the form of “org.springframework.aop.PointCut“.